ahmedfadhil/bots4health/README.md

 There's also a website with a blog on http://bopts4health.com

 ## How to help Eva
-Reach cristina@bots4health.com for jobs, investments and collaboration leads
+Reach cristina@bots4health.com for employment, investment and collaboration leads